 Student Wellness: Integrated Student Support Program

-This project is part of an ongoing effort to improve the health and well-being of our most vulnerable students in the Enumclaw Plateau communities.
+The Integrated Student Support program is part of an ongoing effort to improve the health and well-being of our most vulnerable students in the Enumclaw Plateau communities.
+Since October 2018, the Foundation has been working with Enumclaw and White River school districts to develop an Integrated Student Support (ISS) program within the region’s middle schools.
 Data supports that middle school is the earliest opportunity to most reliably identify student risk factors and make positive impact.
 These transitional years between elementary and high school are crucial to student success and overall wellness.

-The goal of this planning project is to develop an Integrated Student Support (ISS) program within Enumclaw and White River school district middle schools.
-An ISS model, which integrates support to meet individual student needs as well as into the life of a school, can help our most at-risk students stay on a successful track.
+An ISS model, which integrates community supports to meet individual student needs as well as into the life of a school, can help our most at-risk students stay on a successful track.
 Schools are embracing Whole Child strategies, which call for schools to have greater alignment between education and health to improve each child’s cognitive, physical, social, and emotional development.
-One way to accomplish this goal is through the establishment of an Integrated Student Support model.
+One way to support this goal is through the establishment of an Integrated Student Support program.

-Would you like to get involved or volunteer supporting middle school students?
-Contact ISS Planning Coordinator Greta Huntley at 360-802-3206 or email firstname.lastname@example.org.
+Questions, ideas or need more information?
+Contact ISS Planning Coordinator Greta Huntley at 425-681-5224 or email email@example.com.